scionproto/scion/doc/BeaconExtensions.md

 means that when it comes to non-peering interfaces, we need only include those with an ID bigger than the ID of the egress interface in the latency clusters.
 If this means a cluster would contain no interface IDs anymore, we simply omit it as a whole.
+However, in order to still be able to obtain the intra AS latency in the case where the ID of the ingress interface is smaller than that of the egress interface and the AS does not serve as a shortcut AS, we will always include the latency from ingress- to egress interface.

 All these considerations also apply to other properties, such as maximum bandwidth (see below).